 2014 Ford Escape: B-

-The prior, boxier Escape scored a little better thanks to smaller head restraints and a wider rear window.
+The prior, boxier Escape scored a little better with visibility thanks to smaller head restraints and a wider rear window.
 Its successor has bigger head restraints and a narrower rear window, at least from the driver's seat.
 The restraints fold down (inset), but that only trades one slice of the rear-quarter window for another.
 Still, the Escape's belt line ensures a tall rear-quarter window, and the center seat belt stays out of the way.
 Things could be worse.
 How much worse?
 Read on.

 2014 Honda CR-V: C+